choinker/art-finder/README.md

 BUGS

+Prevent multiple additions of same artwork to favorites

+Removing a favorite doesnt remove it from local storage

 Heroku apps restart if they 'idle' for 30 mins? https://dev.to/unorthodev/prevent-your-app-from-idling-on-heroku-2lmc P1

 Only discovered info on why the site shut down from running `heroku logs` in console, try find a way to get better logging / analytics for free